roddhjav/apparmor.d/docs/development/structure.md

 See the **[kernel docs][kernel]** to check the major block and char numbers used in `/run/udev/data/`.

-Special care must be given as some as sometime udev numbers are allocated dynamically by the kernel.
+Special care must be given as sometimes udev numbers are allocated dynamically by the kernel.
 Therefore, the full range must be allowed:

 !!! note ""